 • Improves coordination, balance and range of motion

 No wonder the American College of Rheumatology recommends that arthritis patients participate in four types of exercise: Flexibility, strengthening, aerobic and body awareness.
-You’ll find some excellent options on page 53.
+You’ll find some excellent options.

 Consider your alternatives!

 Let the mind-body techniques in this report help you get relief from the often vicious circle that is arthritis.
 You know how it works all too well: Chronic pain causes stress, feelings of hopelessness, anxiety, depression and sleep disturbance … which increase pain perception and inflammation … which only make your pain worse.
 That’s where mind/body techniques come to the rescue–whether used in addition to traditional treatments or alone.

 Managing Arthritis gives you the facts on meditation, massage, biofeedback, Reiki and other relaxation techniques.
 You’ll learn about TENS for pain relief, and how it rates with the American Academy of Neurology.
 And, whether or not electromagnets are safe.